sdiehl/write-you-a-haskell/index.md

-I've done a great bit of thinking about what the most impactful topic I could write about in 2015 could be; and decided throughout this year I will follow up with an large endeavor for another project-based tutorial on *building a simple functional programming language from first principles*.
+I've done a great bit of thinking about what the most impactful topic I could write about in 2015 could be; and decided throughout this year I will follow up with a large endeavor for another project-based tutorial on *building a simple functional programming language from first principles*.

 This is a nontrivial topic and is unfortunately very much underserved, the